fgl27/SmartTwitchTV/README.md

 ### How to send the files

+If is a update of a existent language you can send the update via github pull request that is prefered, but if you don't use github, just send the files via [email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com), make sure to send the full file not just what you have changed.<br>

-Send all the files included the `untranslated_*.txt` files via a [issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or a [email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com) inform the language they are for, make sure you tested/validate the file and inform the result and issues you find.<br>
+If is a full new translation send all the files included the `untranslated_*.txt` files via a [issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or a [email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com) inform the language they are for, make sure you tested/validate the file and inform the result and issues you found, once those files are added to the repository one can update them just using github pull request.<br>

 ## Download